avantkumarchhetri/Rainfall-and-Forest-Cover-Analysis/README.md

 # Rainfall-and-Forest-Cover-Analysis

 **Summary**
+We all know ho important plants and trees are for the survival of human beings on this planet.
+One of the most important things that trees and plants require to survive is water.
+They get this water by the many forms of precipitation i.e. rainfall, glaciers melting and even snow.
+The main purpose of this project is to show a positive relationship between the forest cover of an area and the amount of rainfall the area receives.

 This is a mini project created using R and Microsoft Power BI.
 This project is about the concepts learned in R programming.
 It mainly focus on ggplot() function and analyzing and visualizing the data